 In such desperate times, we react.
 Some of us dig in, determined to work our way out of the hole.
 We hunker down.
-We take control.
-We think we can do this thing all by ourselves.
+Take control.
+Think we can do this thing all by ourselves.
 Others become wanderers, looking for temporary, earthly stuff to fill us up.
 Like chocolate or a shopping spree with friends.
 We lose our way.
 Give in to discouragement.
 We seek comfort to ease the pain.

 It is an uneasy, uncomfortable, and unsatisfactory feeling living life without answers.
 Not knowing what to do.
-Not seeing the light at the end of the tunnel.
-Not knowing when our lives will turn around.
-Times like this are really hard.
+No light at the end of the tunnel.
+Unsure when our lives will turn around.
+Times like this are hard.

 When you feel your emotions spiraling out of control, turn to God’s Word.
 If you see yourself looking for comfort from food, recreation, relationships, material stuff…anything other than God…redirect your thinking to the Gospel.

 What are you thinking?
-What are you feeling?
-What are you doing?
+Feeling?
+Doing?
 Are you in line with God’s Word?
 It may be time to go back to square one: God’s Word.
 Our rock.
 Our sure foundation.
 When our actions are out of line by seeking control, power, approval, or comfort…its time to sink our teeth into the promises of God.
 God’s Word is truth.
-It will always be truth, whether it feels like it or not.
+It will always be the truth, whether it feels like it or not.
 Our emotions can easily lead us astray.